 As expected at a southern barbecue restaurant, drinks are strong and spirit-forward: expect an impressive selection of American beers, bourbon and rye whisky, with the cocktail list covering classics such as the Old Fashioned (HK$120) made with Rebel Yell bourbon whisky; and the tabasco-laced Michelada (HK$120) with a savoury injection of clamato juice.
 For oenophiles, a largely American-centric wine list includes around 200 labels of magnums-only from Napa and Bordeaux, and an “Underdogs” section spotlighting boutique and lesser-known wineries.

 With its focus on butchery, meat-curing and live-fire techniques, Henry is an ambitious undertaking in bringing to light the traditions of American barbecue and beyond.
 Classic recipes are given nuance through diligent sourcing and creative execution, while banishing the tired image of southern cuisine as a plate of fried chicken, watery grits and wilted collard greens.
-More than just providing a respectable space for red-blooded carnivores to gnaw on Tomahawk bones judgment-free, Henry’s significance lies in its thoughtful excavation of American foodways — offering without question the most complex and comprehensive showcase of these heritage traditions that Hong Kong has seen thus far.
+More than just providing a respectable space for red-blooded carnivores to gnaw on Tomahawk bones judgment-free, Henry’s significance lies in its thoughtful excavation of American foodways — offering the most complex and comprehensive showcase of these heritage traditions that Hong Kong has seen thus far.
 With chef Green pioneering a new culinary conversation between our shores and the booming southern food scene, we have every hope that Henry will continue to burn as bright as that table-side whisky flambée.